nzaker/ATOMAP/doc/analysing_atom_lattices.rst

 While the ellipticity map nicely visualizes the magnitude (and gradual change) of the ellipticity, it does not show the direction of the ellipse.
 In vector (quiver) plots (:py:meth:`atomap.sublattice.Sublattice.plot_ellipticity_vectors`) both the rotation and magnitude are visualized, through the length and angle of the arrows.
 There is one arrow for each atom position.
+This type of visualization also reveals that the ellipticity of the atomic columns have an alternating directionality.

 .. code-block:: python